 After the case Tina said she was very satisfied with the service she received.
 She said the communication was consistent throughout the case and the service was very professional.

-You can discuss your accident and emergency negligence claim with any member of our medical negligence team on freephone 0800 358 3848, email email@example.com or complete our short enquiry form.
+You can discuss your accident and emergency negligence claim with our medical negligence solicitors on freephone 0800 358 3848, email email@example.com or complete our short enquiry form.

 Contact us on freephone 0800 358 3848

 "The group is praised for its commitment to 'demystifying the legal process' while this is a firm for which the client has always been a priority"

 Lindsay Holt highlights Swedish study implicating dangers of prolonged pregnancy